When it comes to airport security, it’s not always clear what you can and can’t bring on a plane.

 Keep in mind when you are bringing these items through security, you want to make sure that they are properly packaged.
 For example, if you are bringing a cake through airport security then you want to make sure that that cake is in a container that can be closed (and preferably sealed).

-Things start to get a little bit tricky when we start talking bout non-solid food items.
+Things start to get a little bit tricky when we start talking about non-solid food items.
 If you are not bringing solid food through the airport security line then chances are the TSA liquid rule will apply to your food.

 During screening, you will have to remove this bag from your luggage unless you have TSA Pre-Check, which is a great program that allows you to get through airport security much quicker.